jquense/clank/README.md

 ### .create(...properties)

-Returns an instance of the object with instance properties set to the passed in object, or array of objects. `.create` also has teh same signature as `.extend()` so you can use descriptors as well to compose properties.
+Returns an instance of the object with instance properties set to the passed in object, or array of objects. `.create` also has the same signature as `.extend()` so you can use descriptors as well to compose properties.

     var Person = Clank.Object.extend({ greeting: 'guten tag' });